 Differential vs Snapshot

-Structure Definitions may contain either a differential statement, a snapshot statement or both.
+Structure Definitions may contain either a differential statement, a snapshot statement, or both.

 Differential statements describe only the differences that they make relative to another structure definition (which is most often the base FHIR resource or data type).
 For example, a profile may make a single element mandatory (cardinality 1..1).
 In the case of a differential structure, it will contain a single element with the path of the element being made mandatory, and a cardinality statement.
-Nothing else is stated - all the rest of the structural information is implied (note: this implies that a differential profile can be sparse, and only mention the elements that are changed, without having to list the full structure).
+Nothing else is stated - all the rest of the structural information is implied (note: this implies that a differential profile can be sparse, because it only mentions the elements that are changed, without having to list the full structure).

 Note that a differential can choose not to constrain elements.
 Doing so means that the profile will be more flexible in terms of compatibility with other profiles, but will require more work to support from implementing systems.
-Alternatively, a profile can constrain all optional elements to be not present (max cardinality = 0) - this closes the content, which makes implementation easier, but the reduces it's usefulness.
+Alternatively, a profile can constrain all optional elements to be not present (max cardinality = 0) - this closes the content, which makes implementation easier, but the reduces its usefulness.

 In order to properly understand a differential structure, it must be applied to the structure definition on which it is based.
 In order to save tools from needing to support this operation (which is computationally intensive - and impossible if the base structure is not available), a StructureDefinition can also carry a "snapshot" - a fully calculated form of the structure that is not dependent on any other structure.
-The FHIR project provides tools for the common platforms that can populate a snapshot from a differential (note that this tool generates complete verbose snapshots; it does not support suppressing mappings or constraints).
+The FHIR project provides tools for the common platforms that can populate a snapshot from a differential (note that the tools generate complete verbose snapshots; it does not support suppressing mappings or constraints).

 StructureDefinitions can contain both a differential and a snapshot view.
 In fact, this is the most useful form - the differential form serves the authoring process, while the snapshot serves the implementation tooling.
 StructureDefinition resources used in operational systems should always have the snapshot view populated.